The 5 most common mistakes when buying real estate.

 When the bank makes an offer, it considers your creditworthiness and credit history.
 Make sure you are not a "bad debtor" to the bank.
 This means considering the following important things:

-Your credit history should be good - if you have taken out a loan years ago or were a co-borrower on such a loan (understand also "quick loan") and the same has not been repaid on time, which is why the bank has condemned you and has declared the loan to be prepayable, your data is stored in the so-called Central Credit Register at the BNB.
+Your credit history should be good - if you have taken out a loan years ago or were a co-borrower on such a loan (understand also "quick loan") and the same has not been repaid on time, so the bank has condemned you and declared the loan prepayable, your data is stored in the so-called Central Credit Register at the BNB.
 This means that the bank will become aware of your bad credit history when checking your credit file and may refuse to grant you a loan or require more conditions to grant you a loan - for example, additional collateral from a co-borrower.
 The bank's terms may not be good - for example, by offering a higher interest rate; the bank also checks whether, when you take out loans or buy leases, you regularly repay your instalments;

 You have a proven consistent regular and sufficient income through which you will be able to regularly repay your debt - the bank checks whether you regularly receive income from employment or from self-employment; one of the online calculators would be useful to get an idea of how much expensive property you can afford relative to your net income and the regular expenses you have each month; whatever your income is, it should not exceed a certain percentage relative to all your credit obligations; this is a ratio of An applicant's total credit obligations must not exceed 60-65% of their net income when applying for a mortgage: